FStarLang/FStar/INSTALL.md

    Windows](http://protz.github.io/ocaml-installer/).
 Make sure you ask it to install Cygwin -- it will just launch Cygwin's setup.exe with the right set of packages pre-checked, to make sure you have everything you need.

-1. `make -C src/ocaml-output`

-**Note:** This procedure generates a native F* binary, that is, a binary that does *not* depend on `cygwin1.dll`, since the installer above uses a *native* Windows port of OCaml.
-Cygwin is just there to provide `make` and other utilities required for the build.
-This also means that when linking C libraries with OCaml compiled objects one needs to use the *correct* mingw libraries and *not* the Cygwin ones.
-OCaml uses special `flexlink` technology for this.
-See `contrib/CoreCrypto/ml` and `examples/crypto` for examples.

 #### Instructions for Linux and Mac OS X ####